Q. How do I enter the military after college?

 Q. How will the military help me to pay for my education while at Monmouth?

 A. As noted above, each branch of the service has various tuition assistance programs and scholarships you may qualify for while at Monmouth, which will help pay your tuition, fees, and other expenses.

 Q. I just completed my military service.
 How can I use the GI Bill at Monmouth?

 A. If you are a veteran coming to Monmouth for your degree after your service, some of your college expenses can be covered under the G.I.
 Bill, as determined by the Veterans Administration (VA).You must submit required paperwork to the VA in order to qualify for this benefit.
 More information about the GI Bill can be obtained from your local Veterans Administration office.
-For information about using your VA benefits at Monmouth University, please contact the Office of Veteran Services and/or view this information.
+For information about using your VA benefits at Monmouth University, please contact the Office of Veteran Services.

 Q. How can I get into an officer commissioning program?

 A. There are generally four ways to pursue a career as a commissioned officer in the military.

 1) You can graduate from one of the Service Academies, such as Annapolis or West Point.

 2) You can join an ROTC program at your college or university and receive a commission upon graduation.
 Monmouth currently participates with Rutgers University’s Air Force ROTC program.

 3) You can accept a direct commission.
 Direct commission officers are degreed professionals with specialized training, such as doctors, dentists, engineers, and attorneys.